evkx/evkx.github.io/content/models/ford/puma/puma_gen-e/_index.md

 You can choose between two types of headlights for the Ford Puma Gen-E.

 - **Standard Headlights:** These use advanced LED technology, providing bright and efficient illumination.
+For enhanced safety, the headlights also include corner lights that illuminate the side when turning.
-- **LED Matrix Headlights:** Available as an option, this adaptive system splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually, optimizing lighting by un-lighting specific small areas in front.
+- **LED Matrix Headlights:** Available as an upgrade, this adaptive system divides the traditional headlight beam into dozens of smaller rays that the light controller can activate or deactivate individually.
+This optimizes lighting by selectively dimming specific areas to avoid dazzling oncoming traffic.
+For enhanced safety, it includes corner lights that illuminate the side when turning.

 The taillights use LED technology, ensuring both high visibility and energy efficiency.